Cheek kissing: Southern Europe

 Cheek kissing is a standard greeting throughout Southern Europe between friends or acquaintances, but less common in professional settings.
 In general, men and women will kiss the opposite sex, and women will kiss women.
 Men kissing men varies depending on the country and even on the family, in some countries (like Italy) men will kiss men; in others only men of the same family would consider kissing.

 Greece is an example of a country where cheek kissing highly depends on the region and the type of event.
 For example, in most parts of Crete, it is common between a man and a woman who are friends, but is very uncommon between men unless they are very close relatives.
 In Athens it is commonplace for men to kiss women and women to kiss other women on the cheek when meeting or departing.
 It is uncommon between strangers of any sex, and it may be considered offensive otherwise.
 It is standard for children and parents, children and grandparents etc., and in its "formal" form it will be two kisses, one on each cheek.
 It may be a standard formal form of greeting in special events such as weddings.

 However, in Spain, usually, the gender of the kisser doesn't matter as long as they are family or very close friends.
 In Portuguese families men rarely kiss men (except between brothers or father and son); the handshake is the most common salutation between them.
 However, men kissing is common in Spain as well particularly when congratulating close friends or relatives.
 Cheek to cheek and the kiss in the air are also very popular.
 Hugging is common between men and men and women and women; when the other is from the opposite sex, a kiss may be added.

 In Italy (especially southern and central Italy) it is common for men to kiss men, especially relatives or friends.

 In most Southern European countries, kissing is initiated by leaning to the left side and joining the right cheeks and if there's a second kiss, changing to the left cheeks.
-In some cases (e.g. some parts of Italy) the process is the opposite, you first lean to the right, join the left cheeks and then switch to the right cheeks.
+In some cases (e.g. some parts of Italy) the process is the opposite, one first leans to the right, joins the left cheeks and then switches to the right cheeks.